ravgotrasahil/ravgotrasahil-github.io/teaching/r/titanic/titanic_permtest.md

     ##   male   0.8090154 0.1909846

 This seems to suggest a strong association between survival status and sex.
-A natural way to quantify this association between the rows and columns of this table is by computing [relative risk](http://en.wikipedia.org/wiki/Relative_risk): that is, the probability of dying for men, divided by the probability of dying for women.
+A natural *test statistic* to quantify this association between the rows and columns of this table is the [relative risk](http://en.wikipedia.org/wiki/Relative_risk) of dying: that is, the probability of dying for men, divided by the probability of dying for women.
 We can compute this as follows: